Leanyer

 Leanyer is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Leanyer's population is 4,990 as of Aug 2025.
-This shows an increase of 393 people from the 2021 Census figure of 4,597.
-The change is inferred from ABS data indicating an estimated resident population of 4,988 in June 2024 and address validation since the Census date.
-This results in a population density ratio of 1,996 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Leanyer's 8.5% growth since the 2021 census is greater than that of the SA3 area (7.6%).
-Overseas migration contributed approximately 55.3% of overall population gains in recent periods.
+Leanyer's population was around 4,990 as of November 2025.
+This figure reflects an increase of 393 people (8.5%) since the 2021 Census, which reported a population of 4,597 people.
+The change is inferred from the estimated resident population of 4,988 from the ABS as of June 2024 and address validation since the Census date.
+This level of population equates to a density ratio of 1,996 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Leanyer's growth of 8.5% since the 2021 census exceeded the SA3 area's growth of 7.6%, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration, contributing approximately 55.3% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 growth estimation, AreaSearch applies age cohort growth rates provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Future population dynamics project an above median growth for statistical areas nationally.
-By 2041, Leanyer is expected to increase by 854 persons, a total gain of 17.1% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch applies growth rates by age cohort to each area, as provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Future population dynamics anticipate an above median growth for statistical areas across the nation.
+By 2041, the area is projected to increase by 854 persons, recording a gain of 17.1% in total over the 17 years.

 Frequently Asked Questions - Population